NCATS-Gamma/robokop/README.md

-# PROTOCOP Ranking and Userinterface
+# PROTOCOP Ranking and User Interface

 The answer ranking and user interface modules for PROTOCOP, a submission for the NCATS Reasoner.